tryterra/TerraiOS/README.md

 This library will use "Near Field Communication Tag Reading" capability.
 Add this to your capabilities and add `Privacy-NFC Scan Usage Description` as a key to your project's `Info.plist`.

+### Scheduler

+To enable scheduler, you will have to follow the steps:
+- Enable `Background Modes` in Signing & Capabilities.
+- Enable `Background Fetch` and `Background Processing` in Background Modes
+- Add the `Permitted background task scheduler identifiers` key into your `info.plist` and add the following items under this key:
+  - `co.tryterra.applehealth.dailyScheduler`
+  - `co.tryterra.applehealth.nutritionScheduler`
+  - `co.tryterra.applehealth.sleepScheduler`
+  - `co.tryterra.applehealth.bodyScheduler`
+- Finally, in your app delegate, you will have to instantiate the task handlers.
+Call the following lines under `application:willFinishLaunchingWithOptions` in your `AppDelegate.swift` file:
+  - ```swift
+        BGTaskScheduler.shared.register(forTaskWithIdentifier: "co.tryterra.applehealth.bodyScheduler", using: DispatchQueue.global()) { task in
+            appleHealthScheduler(task: task as!
+BGProcessingTask)
+        }

+        BGTaskScheduler.shared.register(forTaskWithIdentifier: "co.tryterra.applehealth.dailyScheduler", using: DispatchQueue.global()) { task in
+            appleHealthScheduler(task: task as!
+BGProcessingTask)
+        }

+        BGTaskScheduler.shared.register(forTaskWithIdentifier: "co.tryterra.applehealth.sleepScheduler", using: DispatchQueue.global()) { task in
+            appleHealthScheduler(task: task as!
+BGProcessingTask)
+        }

+        BGTaskScheduler.shared.register(forTaskWithIdentifier: "co.tryterra.applehealth.nutritionScheduler", using: DispatchQueue.global()) { task in
+            appleHealthScheduler(task: task as!
+BGProcessingTask)
+        }

 ## Time to have some fun ;)

 To use this framework, you will need to be acquainted with a class called `Terra`.
 It will manage all your connections and data getting functionalities.